ljsinclair/featurebase-docs/docs/community/com-backup/com-config-backup.md

 ## Examples

 {: .warning}
-`featurebase backup` overwrites any files in the destination folder.
-To retain earlier backups, `tar` the backup folder then move the file to a new location.
+`featurebase backup` overwrites any files in the destination folder. `tar` the backup folder then move the file to a new location **before** performing a backup.

 ### Increased backup speed